Playground Maintenance Technician

-The two-day Playground Maintenance Technician Program (PMT) focuses on practical playground maintenance practices, inspection principles and best practices in making repairs.
-This program does not focus on play theory or memorizing standards.
-Course modules explore the maintenance challenges associated with the common materials found in playgrounds, including concrete, metal, wood, plastics, fasteners and various surfacing materials.
+For nearly a decade, the comprehensive Playground Maintenance Technician program has trained over 2,000 participants in nearly 20 states and internationally.
+The PMT focuses on practical playground maintenance practices, inspection principles and best practices in making repairs.
+This two-day program does not focus on play theory or memorizing standards.
+Course modules explore the maintenance challenges associated with the common materials found in playgrounds.
 Through videos and case studies, participants learn about the types of playground inspections, how to repair damaged equipment and associated legal considerations.
 A virtual playground offers participants the opportunity to apply newly learned skills.

-- essay leadership in healthcare Learn by doing!
+- Learn by doing!
 Hands on learning which combines discussion and virtual environments to understand playground maintenance tasks

-- harvard university thesis online Learn about materials!
+- Learn about materials!
 Learn how to maintain playground equipment made of metal, plastic, wood and concrete

-- https://engineering.purdue.edu/~design/ie332/?leo=what-is-the-thesis-of-a-book-report&wr=9 what is the thesis of a book report Learn about safety!
+- Learn about safety!
 Understand how to take damaged equipment out of service safely, keep proper records, and identify potential legal issues related to playground maintenance

-- https://engineering.purdue.edu/~design/ie332/?leo=thesis-meaning-in-english&wr=9 thesis meaning in english Learn about surfaces!
+- Learn about surfaces!
 Learn how best to maintain unitary and loose-fill surfaces as well as fasteners and connectors

-- thesis includes writer's subject and Resources to take back to your office!
+- Resources to take back to your office!
 Receive a 250-page textbook, workbook, and upon completion, a Playground Maintenance Technician Certificate

-- what should the thesis of an essay include Cost Effective!
+- Cost Effective!
 Train front-line maintenance staff at an affordable price

-- writing prompts winter Ensure your equipment lasts through its useful life!
+- Ensure your equipment lasts through its useful life!
 Improve playground user safety and prolong the useful life of equipment

 Frequently Asked Questions